- Church School

 Inclusive: We ensure that content is relevant to the children, their interests and current events.
 We plan for worship to be delivered by people from within and beyond the school community.
 It is important that our approach to collective worship encourages our pupils to think, ask questions, consider, contribute and critically reflect.
 Our collective worship provides the opportunity to engage whilst allowing the freedom of those of different faiths and those who profess no religious faith to be present and to engage with integrity.

-Invitational: Collective Worship at St Philip's has always provided plenty of child-led opportunities including pupil-led collective worship, pupil-led prayer / reflection and lots of opportunities for pupil contributions.
+Invitational: Collective Worship at St Philip's has always provided plenty of child-led opportunities including pupil-led collective worship, pupil-led prayer / reflection and opportunities for pupil contributions.